Jayanth-sharma/RTL-design-synthesis-using-sky130--vsd/README.md

 - It is technique for applying different input stimulus to the design at different times to check if the RTL code behaves in an intended way.Usually using a Simulation Software(Simulator).In our case we are dealing with Digital design which is modelled using HDL (hardware description language) like VHDL,Verilog,System Verilog.And for high-level synthesis languages too such as C/C++,SystemC etc.
 ### Simulator:
 - A Simulator is a tool which is used for checking a funtionality of Design.The simulator used here is "iverilog". <br />
-- Icarus Verilog (iverilog) : It is a verilog simulation and synthesis tool.
-It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.Icarus Verilog is an open source Verilog compiler that supports the IEEE-1364 Verilog HDL including IEEE1364-2005 plus.<br/>

 ### RTL Design :